lancekuo/terraform-docker-swarm/README.md

 | Lambda     | For backup and cleanup script        |

 #### Terraform Module [Script](https://github.com/lancekuo/tf-tools)
-Most beautiful feature here, it generate your ssh config file from Terraform state file.
+Most beautiful feature, it generate your ssh config file from Terraform state file.
 This version comes with Bastion server settings.

 ### (Optional)
-> Make sure you are able to access the S3 bucket that setup in `variable.tf`
+> Make sure you are able to access the S3 bucket that setup in `variable.tf` if you're using terraform backend feature for storing state file.
 ```hcl
 terraform {
     backend "s3" {